gitlabhq/gitlab-runner/docs/install/index.md

 ### FIPS compliant GitLab Runner in other systems and architectures

-Refer to this [issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/28814) to follow progress on adding other architectures and distros.
+Refer to this [issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/28814) to follow progress on adding other architectures and distributions.

 ## Repositories